alihhussain/azure-cloud-init/apache/readme.md

 # Detailed Walkthrough
 In this section a detailed step by step walkthrough of the different aspects of the cloud-init deployment are going to be illustrated.

+This template utilizes only the **cloud-init** functionality to run configurations, bootstrap the VM, and download appropriate runtime values such as Public IP address among others to setup two different Apache Websites.
+No VM extension resource is utilized to achieve this.

 ## Directory Structure

 <img src="./src/detailed/directory.JPG" width="400" height="200" title="Directory Structure">